MGorin84/SynchIT-documentation/README.md

 ### Functionality / features

-SynchIT works by having the user register as a team along with others, and then entering their availability into a calendar.
-It then takes all the user input and compares it against the rest of the data collected from the team, and displays it for everyone to see using a colour coded system - Green meaning ‘most’, if not ‘all’ users in a cohort are available, Yellow meaning some people are available, and Red meaning not many, and maybe even no one is available.
+SynchIT works by having the user register along with their team or friends, and then entering their availability into a calendar by clicking on the days of the month they are available.
+It then takes all the user input and compares it against the rest of the data collected from the team, and displays it for everyone to see using a colour coded system - Green meaning someone is available, and Red meaning no one is available.

 ### Target audience